ArguedJoker/exercise-app/README.md

 ## Application Feature Outline

-* User can create and delete their account
+* User can create and delete their account.
-* User can create, read and update their account
+* User can create, read and update their account.
-* User can create activities
+* User can create activities like routines or exercises.
+There would be an activities page for this.
-* User can read activities
+* User can update activities on the activity page.
-* User can update activities
+* User can delete activities on the activity page.
-* User can delete activities
+* User can read activities on the diary page.
-* Using quote generator to create fun inspirational quotes each time user logs in

 ## User Stories